MC ToolboxMC TOOLBOX

 Can I use the output ZIP with the official Minecraft Launcher?

-What's the difference between overrides and mod downloads in an mrpack?
+What is the difference between overrides and mod downloads?

 Does this work with Fabric, Forge, Quilt, and NeoForge packs?